 5. Demand the payment be made personally, NOT mailed,

-6. Make it clear in the letter that if the bad check is not covered within the time alloted, you will turn it over to the county attorney for prosocution.
+6. Make it clear in the letter that if the bad check is not covered within the time allotted, you will turn it over to the county attorney for prosecution.

 7. At the same time you issue the above letter, issue a 3 day to pay or quite